Learning logic programs by combining programs: Algorithm

 \section{Algorithm}

 We now describe our \name{} algorithm.
 To help explain our approach and delineate the novelty, we first describe \popper{}.

 \paragraph{\popper{}.}

 \popper{} (Algorithm \ref{alg:popper}) solves the LFF problem. \popper{} takes as input background knowledge (\emph{bk}), positive (\emph{pos}) and negative (\emph{neg}) examples, and an upper bound (\emph{max\_size}) on hypothesis sizes. \popper{} uses a generate, test, and constrain loop to find an optimal solution. \popper{} starts with an ASP program $\mathcal{P}$ (hidden in the generate function).
 The models of $\mathcal{P}$ correspond to hypotheses (definite programs).
 In the generate stage (line 5), \popper{} uses Clingo \cite{clingo}, an ASP system, to search for a model of $\mathcal{P}$.
 If there is no model, \popper{} increments the hypothesis size (line 7) and loops again.
 If there is a model, \popper{} converts it to a hypothesis $h$.
 In the test stage (line 9), \popper{} uses Prolog to test $h$ on the training examples.
+We use Prolog because of its ability to handle lists and large, potentially infinite, domains.
 If $h$ is a solution then \popper{} returns it.
 If $h$ is a failure then, in the constrain stage (line 12), \popper{} builds hypothesis constraints (represented as ASP constraints) from the failure. \popper{} adds these constraints to $\mathcal{P}$ to prune models, thus reducing the hypothesis space.
 For instance, if $h$ is incomplete then \popper{} builds a specialisation constraint to prune its specialisations.
 If $h$ is inconsistent then \popper{} builds a generalisation constraint to prune its generalisations. \popper{} repeats this loop until it finds an optimal solution or there are no more hypotheses to test.

 \name{} (Algorithm \ref{alg:popp+}) builds on Algorithm \ref{alg:popper} but differs by (i) only building non-separable programs in the generate stage, and (ii) adding a \emph{combine} stage that tries to combine promising programs.
 We describe these novelties.